geraintpalmer/SAS-R/LabSheets/Week_03.md

     [Video hint](http://www.youtube.com/watch?v=JslPoHRe3kk)

-## Dictionaries in Python
+    **Dictionaries in Python**

+    ---

-7. **TICKABLE** In computer science 'hash tables' are used as an efficient way to find particular data that is used often.
+07. **TICKABLE** In computer science 'hash tables' are used as an efficient way to find particular data that is used often.
 In python 'hash tables' are called dictionaries.
 To understand this consider the following list of lists:

         badphonebook = [["Vince", 3],
                         ["Zoe", 2],